Case Study · Food & Hospitality · North America

 12 mm weighted base for wobble-free standing

-We prototyped three base thicknesses — 5 mm, 8 mm, and 12 mm — under a fan calibrated to reproduce the airflow reading the client's ops team had measured below a typical HVAC diffuser.
-The 5 mm base tilted past 4° and visibly rocked.
-The 8 mm base held under steady airflow but vibrated under gusts.
-The 12 mm cast acrylic base stayed under 1.1° across the full test range.
+We prototyped three base thicknesses — 5 mm, 8 mm, and 12 mm — and checked each against the airflow reading the client's ops team had measured below a typical HVAC diffuser.
+The 5 mm base was light enough to rock and tip in that draft; the 8 mm base steadied but still shifted under gusts.
+The 12 mm cast acrylic base carried enough weight-per-footprint to stay comfortably under the 3° tilt the client wanted, so that's what we ran.

 The 12 mm base carries a 5 mm clear display panel glued at a mitered joint — the extra mass sits low, where it does the most good.
 Silicone anti-slip feet stop the unit from sliding on polished table tops.
 At the scale of this order (170 table-top units), the cost delta from 5 mm to 12 mm was roughly $1.40 per unit — cheaper than replacing wobbling holders two quarters later.